Executive Summary

 Digital Health

-Israel’s starting point in the digital world is especially good.
 There is a well-developed infrastructure and high-tech industry that offers innovative tools and applications.
-The MoH and Digital Israel are leading a national program that aims to harness and leverage the opportunity inherent in the digital revolution and progress of information and communication technologies.
-The system connects caregivers and allows them to watch the diagnoses and treatments performed by other practitioners in different organizations.
-The program also includes the deployment of an Emergency Room (ER) queue management application that monitors the progress of a patient’s treatment in the ER and increases the control on ER loads.
+The Ministry of Health and Digital Israel are leading a national program that aims to harness and leverage the opportunity inherent in the digital revolution and progress of information and communication technologies.
+In 2021, the Digital Health sector raised a record $1.9B and innovation labs are spearheading the adoption of AI technologies and computational science to solve therapeutic challenges.

 Aging Population

 The aging population creates multiple challenges for Israeli society.
-The need to cope with the steadily increasing number of elderly people with dementia is one of the major challenges for Israel’s healthcare system.
-The MoH has developed a national strategic plan to address Alzheimer’s and other types of dementia and age-related chronic diseases.
-The plan offers a holistic perspective and emphasizes collaboration among all relevant agencies, including government ministries, the health plans, and other organizations.
-The strategic plan aims to cope with key issues that make it difficult for the current service system to provide an appropriate response to the unique needs of elderly patients.
+The need to cope with the steadily increasing number of elderly people with dementia is one of Israel’s healthcare system major challenges.
+The Ministry of Health developed a national strategic plan to address Alzheimer’s and other types of dementia and age-related chronic diseases.
+The plan offers a holistic perspective and emphasizes collaboration among all relevant agencies: government ministries, the health plans, and other organizations.
+The Strategic Plan aspires to cope with key issues that make it difficult for the current service system to provide an appropriate response to the unique needs of elderly patients.

 Increasing Private Health Spending

-The proportion of private financing in national health spending in Israel, on top of the health tax, continues to rise.
-According to the Israel Central Bureau of Statistics, the proportion of private spending is 40%, making it one of the highest rates in the Organization for Economic Cooperation and Development (OECD), in which the aggregate rate of private health spending is only 28%.
+The proportion of private financing in national health spending in Israel (28.8% in 2020), on top of the health tax (21.4% in 2020), continues to rise.
+According to the Israel Central Bureau of Statistics, the proportion of private spending is 50.2%, making it one of the highest rates in the Organization for Economic Cooperation and Development (OECD).
 The trend is clear and consistent, resulting from an erosion of the public healthcare system’s resources.
-Meanwhile, the public’s spending on health insurance and private medicine in general has grown.
-Private spending is composed of payments for dentistry (most dentistry in Israel is not included in the state health system), supplementary and commercial health insurance, private care, purchases of medications, deductible payments, and purchases of medical equipment.
+Private spending is composed of payments for dentistry (most dentistry in Israel is not included in the state health basket), supplementary and commercial health insurance, private care, purchases of medications, deductible payments and purchases of medical equipment.

 Best Prospects